Hans Bethe: Early work

 In 1932, Bethe accepted an appointment as an assistant professor at the University of Tübingen, where Hans Geiger was the professor of experimental physics.
 One of the first laws passed by the new Nazi government was the Law for the Restoration of the Professional Civil Service.
 Due to his Jewish background, Bethe was dismissed from his job at the university, which was a government post.
 Geiger refused to help, but Sommerfeld immediately gave Bethe back his fellowship at Munich.
 Sommerfeld spent much of the summer term of 1933 finding places for Jewish students and colleagues.

 Bethe left Germany in 1933, moving to England after receiving an offer for a position as lecturer at the University of Manchester for a year through Sommerfeld's connection to William Lawrence Bragg.
 He moved in with his friend Rudolf Peierls and Peierls' wife Genia.
 Peierls was a fellow German physicist who had also been barred from academic positions in Germany because he was Jewish.
 This meant that Bethe had someone to speak to in German and he did not have to eat English food.
 Their relationship was professional as well as personal.
 Peierls aroused Bethe's interest in nuclear physics.
 After James Chadwick and Maurice Goldhaber discovered the photodisintegration of deuterium, Chadwick challenged Bethe and Peierls to come up with a theoretical explanation of this phenomenon.
 This they did on the four-hour train ride from Cambridge back to Manchester.
 Bethe would investigate further in the years ahead.

-In 1933, the physics department at Cornell was looking for a new theoretical physicist, and Lloyd Smith strongly recommended Bethe.
+In 1933, the physics department at Cornell University, New York, was looking for a new theoretical physicist, and Lloyd Smith strongly recommended Bethe.
 This was supported by Bragg, who was visiting Cornell at the time.
 In August 1934, Cornell offered Bethe a position as an acting assistant professor.
 Bethe had already accepted a fellowship for a year to work with Nevill Mott at the University of Bristol for a semester, but Cornell agreed to let him start in the spring of 1935.
 Before leaving for the United States, he visited the Niels Bohr Institute in Copenhagen in September 1934, where he proposed to Hilde Levi, who accepted.
 The match was opposed by Bethe's mother, who despite having a Jewish background, did not want him to marry a Jewish woman.
 A few days before their wedding date in December, Bethe broke off their engagement.
 Niels Bohr and James Franck were so shocked by this action by Bethe that he was not invited to the institute again until after World War II.